Meet Our Instructors

 Melissa currently teaches and gigs in the greater Atlanta area, while also playing electric viola, keyboard, singing backup vocals for the band ZALE.
 She is focusing on building her teaching studio while beginning to explore writing her own original music.

 Drew Simpson grew up in Snellville, GA.
 The son of a drummer and band director, he has been making music his whole life.
 After graduating from the University of Georgia, he began touring all over North America and Asia as a musician and performer with several Broadway shows.

 He then moved to New York with his soon-to-be wife and began working as a drummer and percussionist for many Broadway shows.
 Among them are Wicked, The Book of Mormon, Kinky Boots, Annie, RENT, and Avenue Q. While in New York, he also worked as a drummer and performer for an interactive music program for babies and toddlers called Little Maestros.

 Mr. Simpson and his wife moved back to Georgia in 2014.
 He taught in the Norcross cluster for three years and currently teaches in Lawrenceville.
-They now live in Dunwoody and have a daughter and a French Bulldog!
+He now lives in Dunwoody with his wife, Kelly.
+They have a daughter named Rhea and a French Bulldog named Remy.

 Will Suit is a native of North Georgia.
 His involvement in music is a lifelong love.
 He holds a performance degree from Tennessee Temple University and certifications as an Elementary Education Specialist in piano and voice from the Royal Conservatory of Music.
 He is a member of the National Federation of Music Clubs.
 His studio is geared toward engaging students, young and mature, to find the fun and sheer joy of experiencing music.